 There are currently over 9,000 species of non-avian reptiles described worldwide.
-In order to track the status and trends of this highly diverse species group, we conducted a sampled assessment of 1,500 randomly chosen species (Böhm et al. (2013) _The conservation status of the world's reptiles.
-Biological Conservation_157, 372-385), to complement the Global Reptile Assessment carried out by the IUCN.
+In order to track the status and trends of this highly diverse species group, we conducted a sampled assessment of 1,500 randomly chosen species (Böhm et al. (2013) Biological Conservation 157: 372-385) , to complement the Global Reptile Assessment carried out by the IUCN.

 Reptiles have had a long and complex evolutionary history, which produced a diverse group of animals adapted to almost every temperate, tropical, terrestrial, freshwater and marine habitat.
 Ecologically, reptiles play important roles in natural systems as predators, prey and commensal species and, like amphibians, their sensitivity to change makes them excellent bioindicators for the health of our environment.